transistorsoft/react-native-background-geolocation/docs/INSTALL.md

 7. Edit **`Info.plist`**.
 Add a new key **`NSLocationAlwaysUsageDescription`**.
 The value here will be presented to the user when the app first requests location updates in background (eg: `App requires background location tracking`).![](https://www.dropbox.com/s/1hlneo42ybok0rc/react-native-background-geolocation-install-6.png?dl=1)

+Add another key `NSMotionUsageDescription` .
+Same idea as `NSLocationAlwaysUsageDescription`.
+For example:  "Accelerometer is used to increase battery efficiency by intelligently toggling location-services"

 8. Select the root of your project.
 Select **Capabilities** tab.
 Enable **Background Modes** and enable the modes `Location updates` (optionally enable `Audio and AirPlay` when running in debug mode:  the plugin emits sounds during life-cycle events when running on a device).![](https://www.dropbox.com/s/rn045iboqs7pe12/react-native-background-geolocation-install-7.png?dl=1)

 9. **Framework Search Paths**.
 I would hope this step wouldn't be necessary, but I don't see another way around it.
 In order to for you app to find `TSLocationManager.framework`, it seems you have to tell Xcode where to find the framework.
 Go to **Build Settings** and search for **"framework search path"**.
 Add the following item to it (select **recursive**):